Bodycote (OTCMKTS:BYPLF) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Bodycote (OTCMKTS:BYPLF) from a buy rating to a hold rating in a research note released on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Bodycote (OTCMKTS:BYPLF) from a buy rating to a hold rating in a research note released on Wednesday morning, Zacks.com reports.

 According to Zacks, “Bodycote PLC provides thermal processing services through heat treatment, metal joining, surface technology and Hot Isostatic Pressing.
 It serves aerospace, defense, automotive, power generation, oil & gas, construction, medical and transportation industry.
 Bodycote PLC is headquartered in Macclesfield, the United Kingdom. “

-A number of other analysts have also issued reports on the company.
-Royal Bank of Canada reiterated a sector perform rating on shares of Bodycote in a report on Friday, July 30th.
-Barclays reiterated an equal weight rating on shares of Bodycote in a report on Tuesday, August 10th.
-Jefferies Financial Group reissued a buy rating on shares of Bodycote in a research note on Friday, May 28th.
-Berenberg Bank reissued a buy rating on shares of Bodycote in a research note on Thursday, August 19th.
-Finally, Morgan Stanley reissued an equal weight rating on shares of Bodycote in a research note on Wednesday, August 4th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of Hold and an average price target of $15.00.
+Several other brokerages also recently weighed in on BYPLF.
+Morgan Stanley reaffirmed an equal weight rating on shares of Bodycote in a report on Wednesday, August 4th.
+Royal Bank of Canada reiterated a sector perform rating on shares of Bodycote in a research report on Friday, July 30th.
+Barclays reiterated an equal weight rating on shares of Bodycote in a research report on Tuesday, August 10th.
+Berenberg Bank restated a buy rating on shares of Bodycote in a research report on Thursday, August 19th.
+Finally, JPMorgan Chase & Co. restated an underweight rating on shares of Bodycote in a research report on Monday, July 26th.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $15.00.

 About Bodycote